 9. Tanox Auto Darkening Solar Powered Welding Helmet

 In our number nine spot, we have the Tanox Auto Darkening Solar Powered Welding Helmet.
 The fact that this welding helmet comes with gloves is a nice touch.
-This helmet is perfect for the amateur or veteran welder.
-The Tanox features a large viewing area and a solar shade lens.
-This is probably the lightest weight helmet you would ever own.
+It is perfect for the amateur or veteran welder, and the Tanox features a large viewing area and a solar shade lens.
+This is probably the lightest weight helmet you will ever own.
 Safety is a top priority to Tanox as their welding helmet fits ANSI Z87.1 guidelines.
 The helmet is padded with a hard head adapter for comfort fit and no strain on the head or neck.

 However, the gloves are fire retardant with Kevlar stitching, making them pliable and comfortable.
-The Tanox is suitable for any project from the automotive field to the transportation industries.
+The Tanox is suitable for any project from the automotive field to the transportation industry.
 The low battery light is a plus.
 Be warned, there is some assembly required before you can use this one.

 10. Instapark ADF Series GX-500S Auto Darkening Welding Helmet

 The external controls for the dark state, sensitivity, and delay are touched without having to take off the helmet.
-There is a wide range of variable shade adjustments allowing optimum visibility and switch time of 1/30,000.
-The helmet itself is lightweight, comfortable to wear, and extremely durable.
-The padded interior adds additional protection and comfort with the ratcheting headband to ensure a perfect fit.
-The Instapark is excellent for arc welding, metal inert gas and tungsten inert gas, and much more.
+A wide range of variable shade adjustments allows optimum visibility and a switch time of 1/30,000.
+The helmet is lightweight, comfortable to wear, and extremely durable.
+The padded interior adds protection and comfort with the ratcheting headband to ensure a perfect fit.
+The Instapark is excellent for arc welding, metal inert gas, tungsten inert gas, and much more.